smkirby/SimLang/README.md

 23. Lab: extending iterated Bayesian learning (19/03)
 24. Lecture: evolution of learning bias (21/03)
 25. Lecture: summary, and feedback on assignment 1 (22/03)

+### Assessment

+There are two assessments, in the form of two take-home exams that will require a mix of multiple choice and short-answer questions.
+Some questions will require running some simulations and presenting the results as a graph or set of graphs.

+1. Assessment one, handed out Wednesday 27th February, submission deadline Thursday 7th March noon (via Learn), marks returned Thursday 28th March.
+2. Assessment two, handed out Thursday 28th March, submission deadline Thursday 25th April, marks returned Thursday 16th May.